 • Do you intend to represent interests or act on behalf of non-commercial, international or government organizations or participate in their activities during your stay in Russia?
 Select “No” if you only go to travel.

 • Have you received special training and do you have any special knowledge and skills in the use of weapons, explosives, nuclear, biological or chemical substances?
-Obviously you’re supposed to select “No”.
+They might offer you a job if you say yes.

 • Have you completed military service?
 Select the correct answer for you.
 Don’t worry they won’t enlist you in the russian army.

 • Have you ever been involved in armed conflicts?
 Were you a participant or a victim of hostilities?
-Betterto say “no”.
+Better say “no”.

 • Have you been prosecuted for any crimes?
 If you say yes, chances are they will ask for a criminal record.